umateabhijeet12-eng/manuscript-generator/README.md

 ```

 **Fonts:** Devanagari (Kalam) and Modi (MarathiCursiveT) fonts are genuine
-open-source handwriting-style fonts and should be placed in `fonts/`.
+open source handwriting-style fonts and should be placed in `fonts/`.
 See
 comments in `generate.py`'s `SCRIPTS` config for exact filenames and sources.

 ## Usage